MKelly1303/GMIT_52167_2018_Project/README.md

 Fig 1

-The interesting thing about this table is that the sepal length is is on average the largest of the datasets while the petal width is the smallest.
+The interesting thing about this table is that the sepal length is on average the largest of the datasets while the petal width is the smallest.
 Petal length has the largest variations within it's data while the sepal width has the smallest.

-Using the panda's pivet table functionality, the Mean, Min, Max and Sum values for each of the three flower types was generated.
+Using the panda's pivot table functionality, the Mean, Min, Max and Sum values for each of the three flower types were generated.
 These are seen in figures 2, 3, 4 and 5.

 ![alt text](https://github.com/MKelly1303/GMIT_52167_2018_Project/blob/master/Fig3.JPG)